Infinity547/Annotation-of-Ravi-Vakil-s-FOAG-The-Rising-Sea/README.md

 These are the notes and exercise solutions I've written while reading Ravi Vakil's FOAG (I will keep updating).
 For easier reading, I've also transcribed the content that was originally included in FOAG.
 I didn't do the double-starred exercises, and I didn't read the double-starred sections, but I've completed almost all the rest.
 My level is quite basic, so there are bound to be errors in the exercise solutions.
 If you spot any issues, feel free to provide feedback, you can reach me at this email address: wusiqi2001@outlook.com.

 ## Updates
-- Jun 27, 2026: Section 15.7 The graded module corresponding to a quasicoherent sheaf
+- Jul 25, 2026: Section 16.1 Globally generated quasicoherent sheaves

 ## Next update
-- Section 16.1 Globally generated quasicoherent sheaves
+- Section 16.2 Ample and very ample line bundles

 ## Small Tips
 - This may be a good book to get started: https://www.uio.no/studier/emner/matnat/math/MAT4215/data/masteragbook.pdf